RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

 As you add a new dimension to each array, it's often said you are increasing the rank of a tensor.

-- Rank or Order: The rank of a tensor corresponds to the number of indices needed to specify its components.
+- *Rank or Order*: The rank of a tensor corresponds to the number of indices needed to specify its components.
 It indicates the number of dimensions of the tensor.
 For example, a rank-one tensor is a vector, while a rank-two tensor is a matrix.
-- Shape and Size: The shape of a tensor refers to the number of elements along each dimension.
+- *Shape and Size*: The shape of a tensor refers to the number of elements along each dimension.
 For instance, a tensor with shape (3, 4) has three elements along the first dimension and four elements along the second dimension.
 The size of a tensor represents the total number of elements it contains.
-- Components: Tensors are composed of components or entries, which are numerical values assigned to each element of the tensor.
+- *Components*: Tensors are composed of components or entries, which are numerical values assigned to each element of the tensor.
 These components can be real numbers, complex numbers, or even functions, depending on the context.

 one-dimensional (1D) array